alaffin12/stackedit/Bastion.md

 **Laboratory**
 Upkeep: 20 gp/wk
 *Brew Chemicals.* Creates a vial of acid or alchemist's fire, which will be waiting at the bastion to be picked up when the party next returns.
 Cost 10 gp.
 *Brew Potion.* Brew a magical potion.
-Cost
+Cost depends on rarity - common, no extra cost; uncommon

 https://pretzel-lectern.blogspot.com/2023/11/better-5e-bastion-facility-boons.html

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzA0ODE1NDUsLTE2MTUzNzM3MDIsLT
+eyJoaXN0b3J5IjpbMzE4ODY1OTcsLTE2MTUzNzM3MDIsLTE3MT
-E3MTIwNzE1MzIsLTE4ODQ5NjQwMjYsNjgzMzU2OTY0LDE2NDcx
+IwNzE1MzIsLTE4ODQ5NjQwMjYsNjgzMzU2OTY0LDE2NDcxOTUx
-OTUxNzRdfQ==
+NzRdfQ==
 -->